ionide/tree-sitter-fsharp/README.md

 ```

 ## How to contribute
-Clone the repo and start playing around with it.
+Clone the project and start playing around with it.
-If you find a code example which fails to parse, please reduce it to a minimal example, such that it can be added to the corpus as a test case.
+If you find a code example which fails to parse, please reduce it to a minimal example and added to the corpus (`test/corpus/*.txt`) as a test case.

+For an introduction to developing tree-sitter parsers the [official documentation](https://tree-sitter.github.io/tree-sitter/creating-parsers) is a good reference point.

-PRs fleshing out the grammar or fixing bugs are very welcome!
+PRs fleshing out the grammar or fixing bugs are welcome!